 Approaching this level of complexity with reductionist in vitro cell models (e.g., the LX-2 stellate cell line in a 2D monoculture) to assess compound efficacy does not bear much promise of translational value in my opinion.
 Consequently, most of the research work evaluating anti-NASH compounds relies on well-characterized animal models, such as the STAM or DIAMOND mouse.
-These typically require 20 weeks to show the first hallmarks of NASH disease progression, while the appearance of severe fibrosis can take 30 weeks and longer.
+These typically require 20 weeks to show the first hallmarks of NASH disease progression, while the appearance of severe fibrosis can take 30 weeks or longer.
 Aside from the lingering concerns of biological translation from a rodent model to a human in the clinic, the lack of scalability and the long experimental cycles of animal testing create a real bottleneck in NASH R&D today.

 While I am fully aware that a single-tissue in vitro model has its limitations, too, I’ll be so bold to claim that our technology removes the major bottleneck in NASH discovery.

 Our scaffold-free 3D InSight™ Microtissues have substantially changed the way how phenotypic drug screening is performed today.
-Based typically on a relevant combination of primary, human cells in co-culture, these cell models offer in vivo-like functionality and tissue architecture, a long lifetime for mimicking real-life dosing schemes, and deep insights into drug effects, including histopathological, omics and biochemical endpoints.
+Based typically on a relevant combination of primary human cells in co-culture, these cell models offer in vivo-like functionality and tissue architecture, a long lifetime for mimicking real-life dosing schemes, and deep insights into drug effects, including histopathological, omics, and biochemical endpoints.

 Our Akura™ 96 and 384 plate technologies allow these complex models to be easily handled in automated screening workflows, from compound dosing to medium exchange and readout chemistry.

-After making our mark in liver toxicology, oncology and diabetes research, InSphero officially launched our 3D InSight™ Human Liver Disease Discovery Platform for non-alcoholic fatty liver disease (NAFLD) and NASH in July 2019.
-This ground-breaking platform has been precisely engineered to include all the human liver cell types and inducers necessary to replicate progression of NASH in patients, from fatty liver (steatosis) to inflammation (NASH) and scarring (fibrosis) of the liver.
-Produced using primary human hepatocytes, Kupffer cells, endothelial cells and stellate cells, our liver disease model is a dense, spherical 3D microtissue, that can be driven or “tuned” to specific disease states.
+After making our mark in liver toxicology, oncology, and diabetes research, InSphero officially launched our 3D InSight™ Human Liver Disease Discovery Platform for non-alcoholic fatty liver disease (NAFLD) and NASH in July 2019.
+This ground-breaking platform has been precisely engineered to include all the human liver cell types and inducers necessary to replicate the progression of NASH in patients, from fatty liver (steatosis) to inflammation (NASH) and scarring (fibrosis) of the liver.
+Produced using primary human hepatocytes, Kupffer cells, endothelial cells, and stellate cells, our liver disease model is a dense, spherical 3D microtissue that can be driven or "tuned" to specific disease states.
 However, two key advantages are the compatibility with the 96-well microplate standard and a short experimental duration of only two weeks.

 InSphero partners with NASH development companies to access the discovery platform.
 To evaluate its predictive power, fast turnaround pilot studies are available.